mauriciosoares/sagat/README.md

 These configuration are mandatory for `sagat` to work.

-With this simple config you'll be able to use full `common.js` enviroment on your project.
+With this simple config you'll be able to use a full `common.js` enviroment on your project.
+Also you can require `css` files on your `js` files (thanks Webpack!).

 ## Custom Configuration

-As we all know, ES6 is a thing, and pre/pos css processors are the stuff!
+As we all know, ES6/7 is a thing, and pre/pos css processors are the stuff!

 You can easily add any babel presets or custom modules for your js/css builds.

 ### Babel Presets